aryan109/Gaze_controller/README.md

 - the default precision is FP32
 - paths are set according to Linux convention

+just type `python app.py` to run the aplication.

 ## Documentation

 You can run `python app.py -h` to see description of supported command line arguments.